-a self-proclaimed “Creative…with moments of artistry”.
-Growing up in her mother’s art studio, she was surrounded by art early on and developed a true passion for the arts in all forms, specifically visual arts
+Anna Kietzman is a Plymouth native and self-proclaimed “creative…with moments of artistry”.
+Growing up in her mother’s art studio, she was surrounded by art early on and developed a true passion for the arts in all forms, specifically visual arts and dance.

 Living in Chicago for 6 years, Anna held various creative jobs, such as teaching children’s dance and also received a Masters in Education from National-Louis University.
 She went on to teach 4th grade in Crown Point for 7 years, often weaving the arts into her classroom.

 After returning to Plymouth, Anna joined Heartland’s Advisory Board in 2016 and has since taken on the role of President in 2017, while also teaching children’s art workshops, as well as classes in paper quilling.
 She thoroughly enjoys being part of Heartland and is wholly dedicated to helping grow the arts in the Plymouth community.

 Outside of the Gallery, Anna spends time with her two boys, Danny (9) and Davey (6), her husband Russ, and their dog, Samwise; she also plays competitive tennis in northern Indiana; is an active member of the local Tri Kappa Chapter, and co-chairs the Marshall County Neighborhood Center’s Dancing with the Stars Fundraiser.

 I grew up in Michigan City/Long Beach and loved the beach and Lake Michigan.
 I have been married for over 50 years and have two daughters and five grandchildren.

 I started stained glass art in 1977.
 I had two young children and was looking for a creative hobby.
 I tried several things but it didn’t fill the gap.
 A friend and later, the mentor talked me into trying stained glass, and I was hooked.
 I did not feel creative until

 I found stained glass.
 I love the sparkle, the feel, texture, and the challenge!